apache/yunikorn-site/docs/user_guide/queue_config.md

       enabled: false
 ```
 NOTE:
-Currently the Kubernetes unique shim does not support any other partition than the `default` partition..
+Currently the Kubernetes unique shim does not support any other partition than the `default` partition.
 This has been logged as an [jira](https://issues.apache.org/jira/browse/YUNIKORN-22) for the shim.

 ### Queues